monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

         return pywt.waverec2(coeffs, self.wavelet)

 ```

-The second file is `test_main.py`.
-In this file we first of all import the classes defined in the `first_practice.py`file and after that we initialize the API and we implement the necessary codes to run the different unit tests in our API using endpoints.
-The code that we hav implemented is as follows:
+The second file is test_main.py.
+In this file, we first of all import the classes and functions defined in the `first_practice.py` file.
+This allows us to reuse the existing code from our previous work in the new API.
+After the necessary imports, we initialize the FastAPI application, which acts as the foundation for our API.

+In this file, we also define the various endpoints required to run the different unit tests.
+Each endpoint is associated with a specific function from the `first_practice.py` file, which we test through HTTP requests.
+This design allows us to interact with the methods already implemented (RGB to YUV conversion, image resizing, matrix transformations, etc) and verify that they work correctly through the API.

+By running these tests through the API, we ensure that each function performs as expected when called remotely.
+This also facilitates easy testing and allows us to have a more organized and manageable code.

+The code we have implemented is as follows:

 ```python
 rom fastapi import FastAPI